Conditional Generative Modeling for Enhanced Credit Risk Management in Supply Chain Finance: Extension of QRGMM for Practical Applicability in SCF Risk Management

 \subsubsection{Factorization Machines (FM)}

-While MF focuses on a user-item dyad, Factorization Machines extend this idea to a broader class of features and their interactions.
+While MF focuses on a user-item dyad, the Factorization Machines technique extends this idea to a broader class of features and their interactions.
 FM efficiently captures pairwise feature interactions by introducing latent vectors for each feature:

 where \(\mathbf{v}_i \in \mathbb{R}^k\) is the latent vector for the \(i\)-th feature and \(\langle \cdot,\cdot \rangle\) denotes the inner product.
 One key insight of FM is that it models the coefficients of interactions between different features as the inner product of their latent vectors, effectively decomposing their interactions through these coefficients.